dplumly/MoonShot_Guitar_Build/README.md

 For this event the creative technologist group was asked to build an installation with the concept “Science is then new rock and roll.”
 With that in mind we built a carnival like installation “Brain vs Brawn”.

-We made 7ft guitars with a ladder of RBG addressable LEDs up the neck.
+We made 7ft guitars with a ladder of RGB addressable LEDs up the neck.
 The bass guitar was the brawn in which we made a high-striker carnival game that worked by hitting a drum pad with a mallet to see how many LEDs you could light up depending on the force of the strike.
 The second guitar was a hacked EEG that gave readings on how hard you could concentrate.
 The more focused you could become determined on how many LEDs one could light up.

 For how to hack the MindFlex EEG: http://frontiernerds.com/brain-hack